All Episodes

 This is not simply the result of a totalitarian regime.

-There have been many totalitarian regimes that have aggressively even brutally controlled their citizenry.
+There have been many totalitarian regimes that have aggressively, even brutally controlled their citizenry.

 Upon review, however, most other recent totalitarian regimes have allowed some measure of private freedom in the lives of the people if they avoided dissent and did not threaten the political system.

-Uh so it's it's unrivaled, and it is unparalleled.
+So it's unrivaled and it is unparalleled.

 Beginning in 1987, the U.S. insisted on labeling each bag of U.S. food donated to North Korea with the phrase, Korean gift of the people of the United States.

-By some estimates, there are over 30 million Korean marked bags circulating around North Korea.
+By some estimates, there are over 30 million Korean-marked bags circulating around North Korea.

 Each visit by a foreign humanitarian monitor and each food aid bag distributed around the country represent informational contamination that requires an explanation by the regime.